BND Hamburger Icon

 3. The bargaining power of customers

 This force examines consumer power and its effect on pricing and quality.
-Consumers have power when there are fewer sellers because they can easily switch to another seller.
+Consumers have power when multiple sellers offer comparable products because they can easily switch to another seller.
 Conversely, buying power is low when consumers depend heavily on a single seller.
 When a business has more customers, the buying power of each individual customer is low.
+The rise of price comparison tools and review platforms has significantly increased customer bargaining power, with 98 percent of consumers reading online reviews before making purchasing decisions according to research conducted by BrightLocal.

 4. The threat of new entrants